bfg/nagios-twilio/README.md

 auth_token    = "<your twilio auth token>"
 timeout       = 5
 verbose       = 0
-split_big_msg = 1   # you probably want to send sms messages larger than 160 chars
+split_big_msg = 0   # set to 1 if you want to send sms messages larger than 1600 chars
 rewrite       = 0
 ```